PotOfCoffee2Go/chainframe/pages/site/documenting.md

  - Use stuff I already know to customize the site menu, styles, and code
    - HTML, CSS, and Javascript
  - Allow user to display/download raw, code only, and marked up files.
- - Gimme toys! - themes, code highlighters, in-line pictures and video
+ - Toys! - themes, code highlighters, line numbering, in-line pictures and video

- **And as a side note:**
+ **As a side note:**
- - Probably will not work on IE. Don't care. {{{image-inline img.splat '2em'}}} It might on Edge.
+ - Probably will not work on IE. Don't care. {{{image-inline img.splat '2em'}}}
+   - It might on Edge
+     - but not holding my breath knowing MS history on following standards.
  - A current up to date browser is assumed
    - that has HTML5, CSS3, ES6 (well some day), etc.
  - Mobile ready is on the radar

-An arguement against free-form documentation is the lack of standards.
+An argument against free-form documentation is the lack of standards.
-Most of the
+Most
 [documentation generators](https://en.wikipedia.org/wiki/Comparison_of_documentation_generators)
-out there have a precise format (using indentation, tokens, or tags) that must be followed for the documentation to be generated correctly.
+out there have a prescribed format (using indentation, tokens, or tags) that must be followed for the documentation to be generated correctly.
 Much of which can be customized by configuration, stylesheets, plugins, tag files, templates, scripts, etc. All of which have to be studied and learned.